Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/70-CustomisationAndMaintenance.md

 Using a version control system, like git or svn, gives you another additional level of rollback safety and is a good idea anyway.
 It also simplifies process for performing tests and doing an automatical deployment (e.g. to a test server).
 If you are interesting in automating such things, look at CI systems like [Jenkins](https://jenkins.io) or [Travis](https://travis-ci.org/) (there are many more).

+## How to modify generated classes

+### Generated class structure

+Normally all created classes are generated twice.
+Thereby an empty concrete class inherits from an abstract base class containing the whole generator code.
+The motivation behind this separation is keeping your own code free and separated from generated artifacts.

+Example for Zikula 1.4.x:

+    namespace MyModule\Entity\Base;

+    abstract class AbstractPersonEntity
+    {
+        // generator code
+    }

+    namespace MyModule\Entity;

+    use MyModule\Entity\Base\AbstractPersonEntity;

+    class PersonEntity extends AbstractPersonEntity
+    {
+        // manual code
+    }

+Example for Zikula 1.3.x:

+    abstract class MyModule_Entity_Base_AbstractPerson
+    {
+        // generator code
+    }

+    class MyModule_Entity_Person extends MyModule_Entity_Base_AbstractPerson
+    {
+        // manual code
+    }

+Whenever you want to change the default implementation you can add corresponding extensions.
+If you recognise that you are doing the same changes again and again please [submit them as patches](95-HowToContribute.md) for the generator.

+### Structure with inheritance hierarchies

+One exception for this scheme is inheritance.
+If you add inheritance relationships to a model, the generator considers this inheritance for all classes which are created for each single entity.
+This naturally includes the entity classes itself, but also additional classes like repositories, validators or additional entities for extensions like attributes, categories, log entries, translations and more.

+As explained above all generated concrete classes inherit from corresponding abstract base classes.
+As soon as an entity does inherit from another one, there will be no base class created for it.
+Instead the concrete implementation class will inherit from the concrete class of the parent entity.

+Example for Zikula 1.4.x:

+    namespace MyModule\Entity\Base;

+    abstract class AbstractPersonEntity
+    {
+        // generator code
+    }

+    namespace MyModule\Entity;

+    class PersonEntity extends Base\AbstractPersonEntity
+    {
+        // manual code
+    }

+    namespace MyModule\Entity;

+    class CustomerEntity extends PersonEntity
+    {
+        // manual code
+    }

+Example for Zikula 1.3.x:

+    abstract class MyModule_Entity_Base_AbstractPerson
+    {
+        // generator code
+    }

+    class MyModule_Entity_Person extends MyModule_Entity_Base_AbstractPerson
+    {
+        // manual code
+    }

+    class MyModule_Entity_Customer extends MyModule_Entity_Person
+    {
+        // manual code
+    }

+While this implementation approach is quite elegant it is not completed yet in all areas unfortunately.
+At least during installation everything should be fine.
+When working with the application you will notice that inherited fields are handled well, but additional fields from the parent classes are not considered yet everywhere.
+See [#46](https://github.com/Guite/MostGenerator/issues/46) for more information.

 ## How to handle custom code

 ### Document your changes